mush42/sonata-nvda/readme.md

 Luckily, the `Piper` developer and some developers from the blind and vision-impaired community are working on training better voices.

-# A note on add-on's performance

-The current release is a technical preview.
-Soon enough the add-on will be rewritten in `Rust`, a programming language that provides better performance than `Python`.

 # License

 Copyright(c) 2023, Musharraf Omer.
 This software is licensed under The GNU GENERAL PUBLIC LICENSE Version 2 (GPL v2).